Skip to main content

-Six Thinking Hats® is a powerful technique that helps us to explore different perspectives towards a complex situation or challenge.
+Six Thinking Hats® by Edward de Bono is a powerful technique that helps us to explore different perspectives towards a complex situation or challenge.
 It simplifies thinking by creating focus on one thing at a time, and allows us to engineer switch in thinking without offending others.
 It has been proven to significantly reduce meeting times, improve the quality and speed of brain-storming and decision-making, and improve thinking productivity.
-In this Six Thinking Hats summary, we’ll give a brief overview of the 6 Hats methodology, as well as a synopsis of each of the 6 hats.
+In this free Six Thinking Hats summary, we’ll give a brief overview of the 6 Hats methodology, as well as a synopsis of each of the 6 hats.

 The main challenge of thinking is trying to juggle too many things all at once.
 The Six Hats allow us to systematically focus on different aspects of a situation or decision, so we become more focused yet see a more complete picture.
 Each of the Six Thinking Hats represents a different style of thinking.
 The participants can explore all perspectives by using the 6 hats, one at a time.